How the Signet Score Works

 How scores update

-- Persistent patterns of good or bad behavior will steadily move the score in the corresponding direction.
+• Persistent patterns of good or bad behavior steadily move the score in the corresponding direction.

 Confidence levels

-What does confidence mean on a Signet Score?
-The confidence level indicates how much transaction data underlies the current score.
-A higher confidence means the score is based on more observations and is therefore more predictive.
+The confidence level indicates how many transactions underlie the current score.
+Higher confidence means the score is based on more observations and is more predictive.

 Platforms should factor confidence into their trust decisions.
 A score of 700 with high confidence is more meaningful than a score of 800 with low confidence.